Peter Stollery

-Peter Alan Stollery (born November 29, 1935) is a Canadian former politician and businessman.
+Peter Alan Stollery (born November 29, 1935) is a former Canadian politician and businessman.

 Background

-An old Yorkville family, the Stollerys owned a famous furnishings store named Stollery's, which opened in 1901 in downtown Toronto.
+An old Yorkville family, the Stollerys owned a furnishings store named Stollery's, which opened in 1901 in downtown Toronto.
 Peter Stollery, the founder’s grandson, worked on and off at the haberdashery for 24 years, first as a furnishings’ man and eventually as a manager from 1965 to 1968 after his father, Alan Stollery, died suddenly.
 His attachment to these roots explain his later designation in the Senate of Canada as Senator for "Bloor and Yonge", the intersection at which the store was located.

 Before entering public life, Stollery also worked as a teacher in Algeria and travel writer for Maclean's.
 He is a Fellow of the Royal Geographical Society, and a Member of the National Liberal Club in London.

 Career in Parliament

 Stollery was elected to the House of Commons of Canada as a Liberal candidate in the 1972 election for Spadina riding in Toronto defeating incumbent MP Perry Ryan who had left the Liberals and crossed the floor to the Progressive Conservatives.
 He was re-elected in the 1974, 1979 and 1980 elections.
 He served for a time as chairman of the Liberal Caucus (1976–1978), and as parliamentary secretary to the Secretary of State and to the Minister of Communications (1980–1981).

 In 1981, Stollery was appointed to the Senate of Canada on the recommendation of Prime Minister Pierre Trudeau.
 Trudeau wanted to open Stollery's Spadina riding so his aide James Coutts could be elected to Parliament in a by-election.
 The voters rebelled, and in the subsequent by-election Coutts was defeated in what had been a safe Liberal seat by Dan Heap of the New Democratic Party.
-He retired from the Senate on November 29, 2010 upon reaching the mandatory retirement age of 75, at which point he had served in Parliament for over 38 years, including more than 29 years in the Senate.
+He retired from the Senate on November 29, 2010, upon reaching the mandatory retirement age of 75, at which point he had served in Parliament for over 38 years, including more than 29 years in the Senate.

 In the Senate, Stollery served on several committees.
-His deep-seated interest in international affairs and humanitarian aid have led him to take part in numerous overseas delegations and to assume the position of Chair of the Standing Committee on Foreign Affairs (1999–2005).
+He took part in numerous overseas delegations and assumed the position of Chair of the Standing Committee on Foreign Affairs (1999–2005).
 He continued to serve on the committee as Vice-Chair until his retirement from the Senate.
 He has been involved with the Canada-Europe Interparliamentary Union.